OleHolmNielsen/GPAW-benchmark-2018/README.md

 [GPAW](https://wiki.fysik.dtu.dk/gpaw/) code release version 1.4.0.
 Subsequently a GPAW test and a GPAW benchmark run is documented.

+The benchmarks are designed to reflect our HPC software environment, and to run some representative physics problems using the GPAW code.

 The prerequisite operating system is CentOS 7.5 (or compatible, for example Red Hat RHEL 7 Update 5).